Understanding Automation Cybersecurity Risks for Small Businesses

 Payment workflows

+The risk is not automation itself.
+The risk is automation without guardrails.
 If a system can act without human review, it must be monitored like a privileged user.
+Automation should reduce work.
+It should never remove visibility.

 Comments